JavaScript Disabled

 Disclosure of personal data

-In addition to the disclosures reasonably necessary for the purposes of our business identified above, Experience Learning Too Limited may disclose your personal information to the extent that it is required to do so by Law, in connection with any legal proceedings or prospective legal proceedings, and in order to establish, exercise or to defend our legal rights.
+In addition to the disclosures reasonably necessary for the purposes of our business identified above, the site may disclose your personal information to the extent that it is required to do so by Law, in connection with any legal proceedings or prospective legal proceedings, and in order to establish, exercise or to defend our legal rights.

 Transparency